 This course is for individuals who may become involved in future aircraft accident investigations in any capacity and need to understand basic investigation technology.

 How You Will Benefit

 SCSI has assembled several exhibits from all over the world to allow our students a practical hands-on approach to investigation training.
 We routinely set aside dedicated time within the AAI course for a practical application of techniques discussed in the classroom.
-The AAI course has two full days of crash laboratory investigations beginning with small, general aviation aircraft and progressing in tasks to a complex military jet trainer.
+The AAI course given in Long Beach has two full days of crash laboratory investigations beginning with small, general aviation aircraft and progressing in tasks to a complex military jet trainer.

 Typical Comments from Attendees